 Deepta is an enthusiastic and popular teacher; she was the Director of Doctoral Studies at IDS and convened the MA Gender and Development programme.
 She currently teaches on the MA Gender and Development, the MA Governance and Development and the MA Poverty and Development, through a range of relevant lectures and supervision.

-Deepta currently supervises the following PhD students:
+Deepta has supervised the following PhD scholars: